Wind power in Germany: Offshore wind power

 Offshore wind energy also has great potential in Germany.
 Wind speed at sea is 70 to 100% higher than onshore and much more constant.
 As of 2007, a new generation of 5 MW or larger wind turbines which are capable of making full use of the potential of wind power at sea had been developed.
 This made it possible to operate offshore wind farms in a cost-effective way.

 On 15 July 2009, the first offshore German windturbine completed construction.
 This turbine is the first of a total of 12 wind turbines for the alpha ventus offshore wind farm in the North Sea.

 Following the 2011 Japanese nuclear accidents, Germany's federal government began work on a new plan for increasing renewable energy commercialization, with a particular focus on offshore wind farms.
 Under the plan, large wind turbines were to be erected far away from the coastlines, where the wind blows more consistently than it does on land, and where the enormous turbines won't bother the inhabitants.
 The plan aimed to decrease Germany's dependence on energy derived from coal and nuclear power plants.

 The German government wanted to see 7.6 GW installed by 2020 and as much as 26 GW by 2030.

 A major challenge was the lack of sufficient network capacities for transmitting the power generated in the North Sea to the large industrial consumers in southern Germany.

 In 2014 410 turbines with 1747 megawatts were added to Germany's offshore windparks.
 Due to not yet finished grid-connections, only turbines with combined 528.9 megawatts were added to the grid feed at the end of 2014.
 Despite this, the gigawatt offshore windpower barrier was reportedly breached by Germany around the end of 2014 During 2015 offshore windpower was tripled to over 3 gigawatts capacity, signalling the growing importance of this sector.

 At the end of 2019, Germany had installed 1,469 offshore wind turbines with a total capacity of 7.52 GW.
 Capacity in the North Sea reached 6.44 GW, capacity in the Baltic Sea reached 1.08 GW.
 In total, 25.8 TWh of power were produced in German offshore wind parks in 2019.

+The German Federal Government, alongside the state of Lower Saxony and private sector, has pledged €300 million to finance a 30-hectare expansion of the Cuxhaven offshore terminal, with construction mandated to start before planning permission expires in February 2025.
+This expansion is part of a broader initiative to boost Germany's offshore wind capacity from 8.3 GW to 30 GW by 2030 and 70 GW by 2045, requiring an estimated 200 hectares of additional port area by the end of the 2020s to support new wind farm constructions.